gj-roy/.F.O-z-i_n--Launcher/README.md

 - **App size - 5 mb**  *( May change in future )*
 - **Permissions needed - STOREAGE Read / Write**  *( Not necessary to grant if you want to use the app )*

+## •/]> About the source...

+Okay so as you can see **Fozin** is an open - source project.
+So in other words if you want you can download the source code and make you own version of the app.
+How to do it? well you can just clone the repo using \"git clone https://github.com/SimpliC-Developer/.F.O-z-i_n-Launcher- -b main"\ or just download the \"Fozin Source.zip"\ from the releases page.
+Then you are good to go.
+However please don't forget to include the **LICENSE** file in your custom version of **Fozin**.
+To make things a bit easier, the app uses Apache - 2.0 license.
+The app doesn't needs any special development environment.
+You can just use android studio or intellij idea or whatever suits your preferences for it.

+## •/]> About contributing, pull - request etc...

+Lets leave that on fate :)

 ## •/]> A bit of your help...( pwease )

 Now then what do you think?
 Wanna give **Fozin** a try?
 Hehe oh well i won't pester you okay.
 However in case you do decide to try out the app there is something i might need your help with.
 And no i am not talking about weird things like donations, coffee cup or whatnot.
 The thing is as i have mentioned before from time to time i work alone as an indie dev *( alright fine! just started )*.
 So because of that and because of **Fozin's** blessed **ui** it's a headache to keep the track of bugs.
 I did try to make sure there are as less bugs as possible however let's be real there is noting called a bug free or a hack proof software *( app in this case )*.
 My point is you may encounter some bugs which i might not be aware of and as i have said before *( 1st paragraph ) i would really appreciate it if you can provide me with a bit of your assistance on that part.
 How? well you can tell me about it here on github or on my gamil.
 What? pfft well obviously about the **bug**.
 But please be elegant about how you tell me that.
 Okay incase you woint pointers here's a small template....